Benlamar/MonitorPerformaceHealthMetrics/README.md

 # MonitorPerformaceHealthMetrics
-This application uses React Js for the web application, Express JS and MongoDB for the backend and a Python client that simulate the as a device to monitor health data.
-This conntion is done in real time using Socket.io
+This application uses React JS for the web application, Express JS and MongoDB for the backend and a Python client that simulates as a device to monitor health data.
+This connection is done in real-time using Socket.io

 ## Getting Started
 Follow these steps to get the application up and running on your local machine.

 ### Prerequisites
 Make sure you have Node.js, Python3, MongoDB and npm installed on your machine.
-Change the mongodb url if require in the .env file.
+Change the MongoDB URL if required in the .env file.
 I using localhost.

 ### Installation and Running the application
 1. Clone the repository: